karaage0703/MultiExposedHolic/README.md

 # For MAC user

-If you want to create iconset, pexecute below command.
+If you want to create iconset, execute below command.

 ~~~~
 $ iconutil -c icns sketch.icons
 ~~~~

+# License
+This software is released under the MIT License, see LICENSE.